ruowenliu/axisym3Dswimmer/README.md

    folder **maxE_nu_060**, run **maxE_060.m** for nu = 0.60.
 Same for the rest nu up to 0.95.

    Note: Reuse the results of nu=0.70 from the previous peanut-alike example for best E.

+6. Generate figures (velocity fields)

+  _brewermap_ (c) 2014 Stephen Cobeldick is used to control colorbars.